What does God want from me?

 Know yourself to know God

-An often quoted saying attributed to Francis de Sales (1567-1622) is:
+A frequently quoted saying attributed to Francis de Sales (1567-1622) is:

 „If your heart wanders or suffers, gently bring it back to its place, and softly return it to the presence of God.
 And even if you have done nothing else in your life but repeatedly bring your heart back—though it strayed each time after you returned it—then your life has indeed been well lived.”